 How to Overcome the Top 4 Pharma Supply Chain Challenges

-Learn how to overcome the top 4 pharma supply chain challenges today with advice from Associate Director, Robin Aris.
+Learn how to overcome the top 4 pharma supply chain challenges today with advice from Carol Jennings, Operations Director at Synergy.

-Pharma supply chain challenges have evolved over the course of the pandemic, shaping a new focus on resilience over service streamlining for organisations in the sector.
+Pharma supply chain challenges have evolved in recent years, as a result of global events such as the Covid pandemic, shaping a new focus on resilience over service streamlining for organisations in the sector.

-2020 saw an overwhelming 70% of pharmaceutical leaders experiencing supply chain vulnerability, with in-full delivery of medicines decreasing by nearly 50% in the first few months of 2020
+For example, in 2020, when the pandemic was in its infancy, an overwhelming 70% of pharmaceutical leaders experienced supply chain vulnerability, with in-full delivery of medicines decreasing by nearly 50% in the first few months of the year

-Establishing a successful medicine supply chain in the aftermath of a global pandemic will mean conserving the lessons learned, and recognising the challenges still left ahead for the industry.
+Establishing a successful medicine supply chain means conserving lessons learned, and recognising the challenges still left ahead for the industry.
 In this article, I’ll delve into the four, most prominent pharmaceutical supply chain challenges remaining today.

 You can expect to discover: